Joe Clark: Fall of government

-1980 election
+1980 federal election

-The vote on Rae's amendment was partially welcomed by Clark and the Tories.
 When a new election was called, Clark expected his party would be able to defeat the demoralized and leaderless Liberals easily, since Trudeau had announced his intention to step aside and the Liberals had yet to hold a leadership convention.
 However, the Progressive Conservatives had misjudged the electorate, since they had not commissioned any polls since August.
 A November Gallup poll published eight days before the December 11 budget reported that their popularity was down from 36% during the summer to 28%, with the party 19 points behind the Liberals, giving the latter the popular support to initiate the non-confidence motion.
 After the government fell, Clark's party was caught off guard when Pierre Trudeau quickly rescinded his resignation from the Liberal leadership to lead his party into the subsequent election.

 Clark's Tories campaigned under the slogan, "Real change deserves a fair chance."
 Trudeau swept the Liberals back into power in the February 1980 election with 147 seats, against 103 for the Progressive Conservatives.
 Davis' criticism of the gas tax was used in the Liberals' Ontario television ads.
 The Tories lost 19 seats in that province, which ultimately proved to be decisive in the campaign.

 Clark's government would last a total of nine months less a day.
 As Clark's Finance Minister, John Crosbie, famously described it in his own inimitable way: "Long enough to conceive, just not long enough to deliver."